-Artwork Quality Control is when we revise customer art to meet our specific production standards.
-This includes margins, crop marks, trapping of colors, adding bleed, smoothing fonts and image edges, applying needed color corrections, and making client's updated changes.
-It is is also checked to assure the images have the needed format and resolution and all fonts are included.
+Artwork Quality Control is when we revise customer art to meet our production standards.
+This includes margins, crop marks, trapping of colors, adding bleed, smoothing fonts and image edges and applying needed color corrections.
+We also proof the client’s updated changes.
+We also check that the images have the needed format, resolution and fonts.

 Die Lines used for router cutting, plotter cutting, or die cutting and we can create them from your artwork or we can modify your own die line to make sure of the perfect fit of your part.

 Production Parameters such as screen mesh specs, image resolution, and ink formulation are all determined during the pre-press process and before any production is started.
 They are always sent to our customers for approval.
-These influence and define the methods and equipment used to produce any specific job going into production.
+These influence and define the methods and equipment used to produce any specific job.

-Bear in mind that pre-press is not really intended to find and correct mistakes in grammar or spelling, so it is recommended that all general editing and proofreading be performed by the client and/or designer prior to submitting their art.
+Bear in mind that pre-press is not intended to find and correct mistakes in grammar or spelling.
+We recommend that all general editing and proofreading be performed by the client prior to submitting their art.

 Impro Graphics offers product management as an internal structure that supports and manages all the activities related to developing, producing, and fulfilling a customer’s product.
 This encompasses everything related to that specific product, from concept through delivery.
 This includes quality control at all stages.

-Idea management is our way of collecting ideas to solve new and existing problems involved with the customers final product.
+Idea management is our way of collecting ideas to solve new and existing problems with a product.
 We then develop them into product specs and send them into development.
-All input is incorporated into a manifest of everything that is known to be needed and incorporated into the final product.
+All input is incorporated into a manifest of what is needed for the final product.

-Product specification is Impro Graphics production bible, with a set of requirements that provides our departmental teams the information they need to create the exact needed features and functionality of the final product.
+Product specification is Impro Graphics production bible.
+These requirements give our team the information to create the product’s features and functionality.

-Production scheduling is where Impro Graphics plans the detail of your product's production order and fits it into the overall scheduling.
-This process involves deciding what products should be produced when and in what order, based on what each customer's need.
+Production scheduling is where Impro Graphics plans the detail of your product’s production.
+It identifies what products should be produced when, and in what order.

-Quality Control (QC) is our set of procedures intended to ensure that any Impro manufactured product or performed printing service adheres to a defined set of quality criteria that meets the requirements of our client or customer.
-Our QC process is always ongoing to ensure that, if required, corrective measures have produced intended results and to immediately detect new instances of any deviation from set parameters.
+Quality Control (QC) is our set of procedures to ensure that your product or printing service adheres to our quality criteria.
+Our QC process is ongoing.
+If required, we take corrective measures to produce intended results.
+We can also detect new instances of any deviation from set parameters.

-Impro Graphics offers kit packing and distribution solutions for our clients who need to keep the project under one roof or want to maintain an expedited shipping schedule.
-Customers can be assured that all details are covered and product will ship on time.
+Impro Graphics offers kit packing and distribution solutions.
+For instance, some clients need to keep their project under one roof.
+Others want to maintain an expedited shipping schedule.
+Thus, we can assure our customers that we have covered all details, and product will ship on time.

 In-house assembly is our ability to produce or source multiple components for our clients and assemble them in-house.
 We have a full assembly department to assemble products here, at their point of manufacture.
 Within our plant, we pride ourselves with the ability that allows us to create and put together multi-component final products.

-Kit packing is where related items are grouped together and packaged as one unit.
-A customer may have had us make several printed loose components, added attachment hardware (bagged), hanging kit, instruction sheet, inner-pack, and/or shipper, and ask it to be unitized, without any assembly being required.
+Kit packing is where we group related items together and package them as one unit.
+For example, a customer ask us to make several printed loose components.
+They also might request attachment hardware (bagged), hanging kit, instruction sheet, inner-pack and/or shipper.
+Finally they want it to be unitized, without any assembly required.